Yshaul2000/DBProject_7061_3114/README.md

 ---

----

 Good luck!

 ---
 <br>

 ## ✅ Conclusion

 This project successfully demonstrates the design, implementation, and operation of a financial management database system for a university.
-Throughout the two project stages, we:
+Throughout the project stages, we:

-- Designed a normalized relational database with ERD & DSD diagrams.
+- Designed a normalized relational database with complete ERD & DSD diagrams to visualize entities and relationships.
-- Implemented and populated the database using scripts and data generators.
+- Implemented and populated the database using Python scripts, Mockaroo, and Generatedata for realistic test data.
-- Performed complex SQL operations including data analysis (SELECT), maintenance (UPDATE/DELETE), and constraint handling.
+- Performed complex SQL operations including data analysis (SELECT), maintenance (UPDATE/DELETE), constraints enforcement with ALTER TABLE, and integrity checks.
-- Demonstrated robust backup and recovery procedures.
+- Demonstrated robust backup and recovery procedures to ensure data safety.
-- Implemented transaction control with COMMIT and ROLLBACK operations to maintain data integrity.
+- Implemented transaction control using COMMIT and ROLLBACK to maintain data integrity after operations.
+- Integrated the main financial system with an external Dormitory database using postgres_fdw and verified cross-database queries.
+- Created SQL views to simplify complex queries and present aggregated data to users.
+- Developed multiple PL/pgSQL programs, including stored functions, stored procedures, and triggers that automate operations like salary adjustments and automatic aid allocation.
+- Built main programs combining multiple components to simulate real business logic scenarios.
+- Developed a full Python GUI application using customtkinter and psycopg2 that connects to the database, provides authentication, and allows users to run CRUD operations, execute functions, procedures, views, and main programs interactively.
+- Demonstrated the use of clear, modular, and secure code, with separate screens for Students, Payments, Scholarships, Queries, Functions, Procedures, Reports, and Main Programs.
+- Provided extensive testing, screenshots, and documentation for each development stage.

-We gained deep insight into database modeling, query optimization, and real-world data operations.
+As a result, we gained deep insight into database modeling, advanced SQL, transaction control, PL/pgSQL programming, cross-database integration, and building a user-friendly, production-like management interface.

 ---